fregu856/evaluating_bdl/README.md

 ***
 ## Usage:

 The code has been tested on Ubuntu 16.04.
-Docker containers are provided (see below).
+Docker images are provided (see below).

 - [depthCompletion](#depthcompletion)
 - [segmentation](#segmentation)